The 11 Best Gym Shoes for Every Type of Workout

 Get the Right Fit

 When purchasing true running shoes, people often leave space in the toe box for toe splay.
 It makes sense and can improve your running form and performance.
-But in weightlifting shoes, it’s best to avoid unnecessary space in the toe box.
+But with weightlifting and mixed-use gym shoes, it’s best to avoid unnecessary space in the toe box.
 You want the sneaker to snugly fit so that there’s support for your feet during unilateral moves.
 The more space between your toe and the end of the sneaker, the harder your body has to work to balance, which is unnecessary.
 Go with an exact fit.

 Best For Weight Lifting

 Nike Metcon 5

 The Nike Metcon is always a top contender in the gym space — the fifth iteration of this sneaker is pretty darn close to the perfect weightlifting shoe.
 If CrossFit is your workout of choice, or you like to hit the gym and only lift weights, this is the shoe for you.
 The grip is tough and will help you crush sled pushes and pulls without slipping.
 There’s not much cushioning between your feet and the ground, so there’s more of a stable launch point for tuck jumps and power cleans — and the sneakers are a breeze to tighten with an added sixth lace loop option.
 If you’re heading out to just lift, you can also add the included Hyperlift insert under each heel.